 - Linking our GitHub repository to Semaphore CI Project.

 You will need an iOS app to configure our Continuous Integration and Delivery pipeline.
 Then, you will need to configure a new repository.

 We will use:

-To begin, we can simply create a new iOS Single View Application project from scratch.
+To begin, we create a new iOS Single View Application project from scratch.
 Xcode will set up Git automatically for you since it is checked by default.
-Otherwise, you can set up manually running
+Otherwise, you can set up manually by running

-You can also check this by going to the root project directory and writing
+You can also check your new git repository by writing

 $ git status On branch master nothing to commit, working tree clean

 Build and run the app on the simulator.
 If you have unit tests and UI tests in the project, run your test cases first in the Test navigator.
 If everything looks right, push the code to the GitHub repository.
 Nearly every new iOS project runs without problems the first time.
-If you run into a problem, you can always grab the Semaphore demo iOS Swift app from Github that we are using to following through this tutorial.
+If you run into a problem, you can always grab the Semaphore demo app from Github that we are using to following through this tutorial.